Northeast College Prep

 English language learner programming

 Over half of the students at Northeast College Prep speak a language other than English at home.
 Some of these students qualify for the English Language Development program.
 Students are supported by classroom teachers who are trained in specific strategies to teach English Language learners.
 Students who qualify receive instruction from ESL licensed teachers in co-teaching or small group models.
-All of the students who qualify for English Language Development take an annual test to track their progress in reading, writing, speaking, & listening in English.
+All of the students who qualify for English Language Development take a yearly test to check their progress in reading, writing, speaking, & listening in English.

 Proficiency